jeremysb1/NASA-MC/README.md

 3. Connected the application to MongoDB
 4. Added the SpaceX API
 5. Built and tested a CI pipeline with Github Actions
+6. Created Docker image

 Next steps are:

-1. Run this project in a Docker Container
-2. Set up a EC2 instance inside AWS
+1. Set up a EC2 instance inside AWS

 After I deploy it to the cloud, I will include the link to the application website to this repository.